 ● Reducing dental plaque

-Suggested Use: Mix 3 tablespoons with 6 oz of water to make juice or use to flavor yogurt and other treats.
+Suggested Use: Mix 2 tablespoons with 4 oz (equivalent to juice in 1 pomegranate) of water to make juice or use to flavor yogurt and other treats.

 Botanical Name: Punica granatum